 To make this easier for you, I’ve listed below four combinations that will enable you to quickly and easily determine the priority of each of your tasks:

 Low Cost + High Benefit

-Do these tasks first because they’re the simple ones to complete, yet help you get closer to your goal.
+Do these tasks first because they’re the simplest ones to complete, but they’ll help you get closer to your goal.

 High Cost + High Benefit

 Break the high cost task down into smaller ones.
 In other words, break the big task into mini ones that take less than an hour to complete, and then re-evaluate these small tasks and set their correct priority level.